olamedia/freestyle/README.md

         $this->rel('relative/path');
         $this->arel(); // construct url path relative to current action
         $this->arel('relative/path');

-        return $this->notFound(); // instead of response::notFound(), this forces exit from all controllers as there was no action method found
+        // instead of response::notFound(), this forces exit from all controllers
+        // as if there was no action method found: return $this->notFound();
     }
     public function showName($name = 'default'){ // /name action
         // $name comes from $_POST or $_GET